JetBrains-Research/coqpilot/README.md

 ## Future plans

 - Currently the user needs to manually enter the nix shell to get the correct environment for the benchmarks.
 We are working on automating this process.
-- Get rid of the overhead due to hacks with coq-lsp and the aux files.

 ## Release Notes